-The function records all sent commands, received responses and messages, and saves them in an internal database.
-If "live mode" is disabled, you can display the recent traces upon request, using the "refresh" button.
-You can also save the log in a file
+The SCPI remote trace function records all sent commands, received responses and messages, and saves them in an internal database.
+If "live mode" is disabled, you can display the recent traces on request, using the "refresh" button.
+You can also save the log in a file.